Skip to main content

 Overnight: Flight

-- Welcome to Jerusalem: For thousands of years, tourists, travelers, and pilgrims have celebrated as they take in the first view of Jerusalem.
-Together, we will stop at the Haas Promenade, a scenic overlook of Jerusalem for a stunning overview of the city, including the walls of the Old City.
-We will celebrate our arrival with the shehecheyanu (Hebrew for a Jewish blessing for gratitude) acknowledging how fortunate and excited we are to have arrived at this moment.
+• Each group will meet their tour educator at the airport and enjoy a boxed meal.
+We will celebrate our arrival with the shehecheyanu (Hebrew for a Jewish blessing for gratitude), acknowledging how fortunate and excited we are to have arrived at this moment.

-- Check in to the hotel, relax, explore for lunch on your own.
+• Check in to the hotel, and get ready for Shabbat.

 Overnight: Jerusalem

-- Dinner on own and evening at leisure.
-(Refer to HMI’s Eat Your Way Through Israel guide for recommendations).
+• Dinner on own and evening at leisure.
+Refer to HMI’s Restaurant Guide for recommendations.

 Overnight: Jerusalem